Matthijs-Vossen/SSE-group3-project1/blogpost.md

    - Log the results in a CSV file.

 3. **Pause between runs**:
-   - Introduce a short delay (20 seconds) between experiments to ensure proper measurement cleanup between runs.
+   - Introduce a short delay (one minute) between experiments to ensure proper measurement cleanup between runs.

 4. **Repeat for all runs**:
    - Run 30 experiments per mode (CPU and GPU), randomly interleaved.